brightertiger/notes/notes/eslr/eslr-15-random-forest.md

 ## Overview

 -   Decision trees have low bias and high variance
--   Bagging or bootstrap aggreagation aims to reduce the variance of these classifiers
+-   Bagging or bootstrap aggregation aims to reduce the variance of these classifiers
     -   Average many noisy unbiased models
--   Variance of mean of B random variables (say prediciton form trees)
+-   Variance of mean of B random variables (say prediction from trees)
     -   Individual Variance: $\sigma^2$
     -   Pairwise Correlation: $\rho$
     -   $\rho \sigma^2 + {(1 - \rho) \over B} \sigma^2$
     -   Increase in B, cannot cause the forest to overfit.
 -   For gains, reduce the correlation between trees
     -   Random feature subset selection
-    -   Boostrap Sampling
+    -   Bootstrap Sampling
 -   OOB Error
     -   Errors on observations not selected in Bootstrap Sampling
     -   Identical to CV error